ansys/pyadditive/doc/source/getting_started/index.rst

 Install in user mode
 ^^^^^^^^^^^^^^^^^^^^

-On a Windows system, install `Python <https://www.python.org/downloads>`_ if it is not already installed.
+Install `Python <https://www.python.org/downloads>`_ if it is not already installed.

 Before installing PyAdditive in user mode, run this command to make sure that you have the latest version of `pip <https://pypi.org/project/pip/>`_: